Location: Barter Island, AK

 > Construction Administration

 > Material Testing & Inspection

-To assist North Slope Borough with the relocation, HDL studied various alternatives to either improve the existing airport or move it to a new location.
+To assist the North Slope Borough with the relocation, HDL studied various alternatives to either improve the existing airport or move it to a new location.
 Once the decision was made to move the airport to the mainland of Kaktovik, HDL led the planning and design of the new airport.
-The work included completing a Master Plan, an Environmental Assessment, an Airport Layout Plan, an Engineering Design Report, and the design for this $38 million airport.
+The work included completing a Master Plan, an Environmental Assessment, an Airport Layout Plan, an Engineering Design Report, and creating the design for this $38 million airport.
 HDL also provided construction administration services during construction.